ethereum/consensus-specs/fork_choice/confirmation-rule.md

 ## `get_safe_execution_payload_hash`

-This function is used to compute the value of the `safeBlockHash` field which is passed from CL to EL in the `forkchoiceUpdated` engine api call.
+This function is used to compute the value of the `safeBlockHash` field which is passed from CL to EL in the `forkchoiceUpdated` Engine API call.

 ### Helper